 It worked well for a while, but lately she’s been more into Real Kitchen Stuff.
 Wanting to help wash, peel, and cut fruits and veggies.
 Stirring and pouring.
 Wearing her little apron.
 Sweeping and cleaning spills.
 And standing inside the refrigerator, door open, scanning for snacks.

-So when a mini fridge popped up on facebook for $20, I swung into action.
+So when a mini fridge popped up on facebook, I swung into action.
 It was meant to be.
 It was Time.
 Time for a toddler kitchen.
 Under the “breakfast bar” type area seemed like the perfect place to tuck a little kitchen corner, so that’s precicely what I did.

 So we took off the door, and I painted everything aqua (which we had mixed to match the paint I used for some picture frames in our dining room several months ago).
 My husband cut some shelves from pegboard and painted them white.
 I’m looking for a new handle because this one is ugly/aesthetically broken, but it works for now.